• Share this on:

 Tips:

-How is the end market segmented?
+How is the end-market segmented?

-Figure 1: Basketry market segmentation in Europe
+Figure 2: Basketry market segmentation in Europe

-Basketry market segmentation in Europe
+Figure 2: Basketry market segmentation in Europe

 Source: Globally Cool, GO!
-GoodOpportunity & Remco Kemper
+Good Opportunity & Remco Kemper

 Low-end market

 In the low-end market, the focus is on convenience and high volumes.
-Baskets in this segment are purely functional.
+Baskets in this segment are mainly functional.
 Shapes, materials and prices are basic.
 Typical retailers include hypermarkets such as Carrefour and general department stores like HEMA.

 Mid-end market

-Prices are also under pressure in the mid-end market.
-These baskets have become image items for typical mid-market styles like cottage, colonial or romantic/nostalgic.
+Products for the mid-end market are trendier.
+H&M Home and Habitat are examples of relevant players.
+Prices are also under pressure in this market.
+These baskets are often made in typical mid-market styles like cottage, colonial or romantic/nostalgic.
 Players in this segment often struggle to stand out from their competitors.
-As a result, products in this segment tend to look alike – with their typical whitewash, lettering and inside fabric lining.
-This has resulted in price pressure, a marked decrease in product quality and a lower value perception.
+As a result, their products tend to look alike – with their typical whitewash, lettering and inside fabric lining.
+This has resulted in price pressure, lower product quality and a lower value perception.

 High-end/premium market

-Figure 2: Trade channels for basketry in Europe
+Figure 3: Trade channels for basketry in Europe

-Trade channels for basketry in Europe
+Figure 3: Trade channels for basketry in Europe

 Source: Globally Cool, GO!
-GoodOpportunity & Remco Kemper
+Good Opportunity & Remco Kemper

 Importers/wholesalers

 These importers/wholesalers handle the import procedures.
-They take ownership of the goods when they buy from you (as opposed to agents), taking on the risk of the onward sale of the products.
+They take ownership of the goods when they buy from you (unlike agents), taking on the risk of the onward sale of the products.
 Developing a long-term relationship can lead to a high level of cooperation on appropriate designs for the market, new trends, use of materials, types of finishing and quality requirements.

 Importing retailers

-Retailers come in many sizes: large and part of a chain, or small and independent.
-Especially larger retail chains often import directly from their suppliers in developing countries.
+Retailers come in many sizes: they can be large and part of a chain or small and independent.
+Especially larger retail chains often import directly from suppliers in developing countries.
 Many even have their own buying offices in developing countries.
-Others, mainly the smaller independent stores, order in Europe from wholesalers.
+Others, mainly smaller independent stores, order in Europe from wholesalers.

 There is a tendency towards consolidation in European retail.
-Large retail brands are becoming more widespread and more ‘lifestyle-centred’, offering home decoration and textiles as well as fashion accessories and furniture.
+Large retail brands are becoming more widespread and more ‘lifestyle-centred’, offering home decoration and home textiles as well as fashion accessories and furniture.

 Buying agents, buying houses and sales agents

-• European buying agents represent European buyers in sourcing countries.
-They act as intermediaries, meaning they do not import products themselves.
-Sometimes they have a more limited role, such as checking the quality of the products.
-They can work individually or as part of a purchasing company.
+• European buying agents: represent European buyers in sourcing countries, but do not import products themselves.
+Sometimes they have a more limited role, such as checking product quality.
+They can work individually or as part of a purchasing company;

-• Buying houses are comparable to buying agents, but they are based in your country and usually offer more services, ranging from raw material sourcing to design and sampling services.
+• Buying houses: comparable to buying agents, but they are based in your country and usually offer more services.
+These can range from raw material sourcing to design and sampling services;

-• European sales agents can help you find European buyers.
-However, you should be careful before entering into agreements with commercial agents, because European legislation protects their position.
+• European sales agents: can help you find European buyers.
+However, you should be careful about entering into agreements with commercial agents, because European legislation protects their position.

 Agents and buying houses mostly work on commission.
-They may approach you directly, or your buyer may indicate that they prefer to use an intermediary.
+They may approach you, or your buyer may request an intermediary.
 However, you should always try to work directly with your buyer.
-This saves on commission and allows you to communicate with your buyer directly.
+This saves on commission and allows you to communicate directly.

 E-commerce

-E-commerce is growing, especially since the COVID-19 pandemic.
-Your best way to benefit from this, is by supplying to a European wholesaler or retailer with a strong online presence.
-For most producers, this is not a separate channel.
-Catering to buyers that sell online does not differ from your regular business.
-Retailers often combine online and offline channels, but the way of supplying to them is the same.
+E-commerce has grown in recent years.
+The easiest way to benefit from this trend is by supplying a European wholesaler or retailer with a strong online presence.
+This is usually not a separate channel.
+Retailers often combine online and offline channels, which have the same supply processes.
 Companies that only sell online also need to take stock before they can sell.

 Direct business-to-consumer (B2C) sales